linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Common Errors In DCF Models.md

 Beta is wonderful theoretically but fails practically and empirically.
 The practical failure surrounds what beta to actually use in the CAPM.
 Ideally, we want forward-looking betas, which we cannot reliably estimate.
 Beta's empirical failure reflects studies showing beta does a poor job explaining returns.
 5

 A visit to the Bloomberg terminal shows the problem with blithely using the CAPM.
 In mid-March 2006, General Motors had a beta of 1.3 while Yahoo!
 Had a beta in excess of 1.6.
 It would be hard for a businessperson to argue that Yahoo is likely to be significantly more risky than General Motors over an appropriate forecast time horizon.
-Indeed, the implied option volatilities suggest more risk at GM than YHOO.
+Indeed, the implied option volatilities suggest more risk $\$a_t$$ GM than YHOO.
 While gauging the relative risks of businesses is clearly valuable, investors have to impose judgment on the figures the various services produce.
 The second important input into the CAPM is the equity risk premium, the return above and beyond the risk-free rate an investor expects to earn as compensation for assuming greater risk.
 Like beta, the equity risk premium is ideally a forward-looking estimate.
 Most analysts rely on past equity risk premiums, which, depending on the time frame, may not give a reasonable sense of the return outlook.
 Most of the problems with the cost of capital come from stale inputs for beta and the equity risk premium.
 For example, the geometric average equity risk premium was 1.9 percentage points from 1982-2005, 3.7 percentage points from 1962-2005, and 6.2 percentage points from 1926-2005.
 6 The arithmetic average equity risk premiums during the same time frames were higher.

 One area of debate in valuation is whether the geometric or arithmetic average is more appropriate.
 We favor geometric returns for long term models and arithmetic averages for shortterm return forecasts.
 7